RaminHAL9001/haskell-exercises/README.md

 In the following exercises, we will learn how to create parsers for a very simple arithmetic calculator language in Haskell.

+Read `./Calculator.md` to begin this tutorial.

-In these exercises, students will learn about the basics of "parser combinators" by creating our own simple parser combinator library.
+In this tutorial, students will learn about the basics of "parser combinators" by creating our own simple parser combinator library.
 This will give us a deep understanding of how industrial parser combinator libraries such as [Attoparsec]( https://hackage.haskell.org/package/attoparsec ) or [Megaparsec]( https://hackage.haskell.org/package/megaparsec ) work internally.

-We will begin by creating a naive parser, then iteratively upgrade our program.
-After each iteration our program will begin to take the form of a more proper and elegant Haskell parser.
+We will begin by creating a naive parser, then in each exercise we will refine our program a little bit, making our program gradually take the form of a more proper and elegant Haskell parser.
 By "elegant" I mean we will use more advanced concepts (e.g. Monads and Applicative Functors) to make our program much shorter, and therefore easier to change and improve.

 My hope is that students following these exercises will be able to understand the advanced concepts works "under the hood," because we